satoshikumano/KiiFBIntegration/README.md

 ================

 ## What is it
-Silly sample app to test Kii-Facebook Integration
+Simple sample app to test Kii-Facebook Integration.
+(Results only showed in cosole.)

 ## How to use it
 - Edit Const.h and replace application info with yours.